Ann Turner, MD Co-Interim Executive Director (she/her)

 Anna (like sauna) joined Oregon PSR in the summer of 2022 as the communications manager.
 As a deep nerd she has a love for learning new information and sharing her favorite facts with anyone who will listen.
 She is excited to support the amazing work Oregon PSR does and amplify their messaging to a broader audience.
 Anna comes to PSR with 7 years of experience in community organizing in Chicago, IL and Portland, OR.
 Her organizing work is always centered around community members as she finds great joy in uplifting others and bringing people together to create change.
 Anna graduated from Lewis and Clark College with a degree in Art History and Political Economy.
 She finds the visual expression of movements for change to be infinitely fascinating and is excited to apply her knowledge and skills to OPSR’s communication campaigns.

-Samantha Paladini, Peace Program Manager, (she/her/hers) Portland, OR
+Matthew Moran, Membership and Peace & Justice Program Manager, (he/him) Portland, OR